What’s New in VMRay Analyzer 3.2?

 - Account managers can also configure user accounts in Isolated Mode to ensure individuals only see their own submissions and no one else’s.

 Don’t take our word for it.
-Go hands-on to check out VMRay Analyzer Version 3.2 for yourself.
+Get hands-on to check out VMRay Analyzer Version 3.2 for yourself.
 Click here to get started.